Why do we need this research?

-We recently supported a study that lasted 8 years to test whether the cervical stitch helped women with cervical problems carry their babies to full term.
-The study was a success, but showed us that to answer questions like this, we need big studies over long periods.
+We recently supported a study that lasted eight years to test whether the cervical stitch helped women with cervical problems carry their babies to full term.
+The MAVRIC study was a success, but showed us that to answer questions like this, we need big studies over long periods.

-The MAVRIC study led to the idea of the Preterm Trials Consortium (PTC).
-This will be a platform for many different centres, recruiting large numbers of women to lots of studies and following them for long periods.
-By setting this up, we can do more to find answers to the many difficult questions still surrounding premature birth.
+The lessons from the MAVRIC study led to our researchers to set up the Preterm Trials Consortium (PTC).
+This collaboration between many research centres is designed to help researchers recruit large numbers of women to lots of studies and following them for long periods.
+By setting this up, scientists can do more to find answers to the many difficult questions still surrounding premature birth.

-The PTC platform went live in December 2016, with nine centres currently collecting data for this project.
-So far, 608 women have given permission for their data to be stored on the platform.
-We hope to see more centres join the platform in the near future.
+As part of PTC, our researchers created a database where anonymous information from women who take part in clinical trials could be stored and shared with scientists around the world.
+The PTC database with went live in December 2016, with 14 centres currently collecting data for this project.
+So far, 2,641 women have given permission for their data to be stored on the platform, including some women from outside the UK.
+We hope to see more research centres join the platform in the near future.

-Examples of questions that the PTC might try and answer include:
+Examples of questions that the PTC might try to answer include:

 - If the cervical stitch can help women who have ‘bulging membranes’ – when the sac of fluids surrounding the baby pushes out a little through the cervix.
 This increases the risk of a woman’s waters breaking early, and can lead to premature birth if it happens early in pregnancy